manred1997/manred1997/README.md

-### Hi there 👋, I'm manred
+### Hi there 👋, I'm Tran Hoang Vu

-### I'm fresh graduate!
+### I'm Bachelor of Engineering of Electronics - Telecommunications

-🔭 I’m currently working on VinBrain LLC

-🌱 I’m currently learning advanced NLP, CV
+🌱 I am interested in the following topics: Deep Learning in NLP, Search Engine, ChatBot, Recommendation System.

 👯 I’m looking to collaborate with other developer